Rovak/KJSencha/docs/intro.md

 ## View

-In your view (presumably `module/Application/view/application/index/index.phtml`), add following code (may also be your layout if you prefer so).
+In your view (presumably `module/Application/view/application/index/index.phtml`), add the following code (may also be your layout if you prefer so).
 Those add scripts and css to your page's head tag: